 Similar to its US strategy, Amazon is investing in enabling faster, frictionless payments to help boost marketplace sales — always a key focus for the e-commerce giant.

 In Q1’16, Amazon acquired Emvantage Payments, which was quickly integrated into Amazon Pay and relaunched as a digital wallet in December 2016.

 June 2018 marked the fifth anniversary of Amazon’s e-marketplace in India.
 To celebrate, Bezos wrote a letter to customers offering cash back of Rs 250 ($3) — to be paid into Amazon Pay wallets — for customers who shopped online for goods worth Rs 1,000 ($13).
 The move strategically pushed consumers toward Amazon Pay, which reported early losses of Rs 177 crore ($26.6M) on income of Rs 7.4 ($1.11M) crore for FY17.
 The losses surged to Rs 1,868 crore ($257M) on an income of Rs 1,370 crore ($189M) in FY20.

 Some of that burn is the result of the fixed operating costs to set up the business, but is also money spent in promotional offers to acquire customers.
 Amazon has a firm belief that its customer lifetime value (LTV) exceeds its customer acquisition cost (CAC), which is why it continues to be competitive on price.

 At the time, Amazon also announced it would inject more capital in its Indian digital payment business.
-In January 2020, Amazon Pay in India raised Rs 13.5B ($18M) from the company’s subsidiaries in Mauritius and Singapore, bringing its total capital raised to Rs 43.3B ($58M).
+In March 2021, Amazon Pay in India raised around $31M from the company’s subsidiaries in Mauritius and Singapore, bringing its total capital raised to more than $700M.

 In addition to cash, the company is also launching new services and ramping up investments in startups.